-What we found in Ceredigion: Data protection
+What we found in Newport City Council: Data protection

-Local authorities' perception of data protection regulations provides an indication of their appetite to make the best use of data.
-For example, are regulations perceived as a 'barrier to data sharing' or as 'a framework within which data can be shared safely'?
+Local authorities' perception of data protection regulations provides an indication of their appetite to make the best use of data; for example, are regulations perceived as 'a barrier to data sharing', or as 'a framework within which data can be shared safely'?
 A lack of understanding of data protection regulations is a bigger contributor to risk aversion than the regulations themselves.
-Data tool respondents cited the General Data Protection Regulation (GDPR), accuracy of data, effective collection of data and lack of resources as significant challenges in improving how the Authority gathers and uses data.
+A number of data tool respondents highlighted ongoing challenges in sharing data and operating in accordance with data protection regulations.

-The Authority collects data at almost every interaction with its citizens, whether face to face, over the phone or on social media.
-The Authority recognises that a key challenge is ensuring it only collects necessary data once and uses that data effectively across the Authority.
-To help improve how it manages data, the Authority should provide refresher training to service managers to ensure they know when and what data they can and cannot share and update data sharing protocols.
+The Authority collects data at almost every interaction with its citizens, whether face to face, over the phone or on social media and needs to ensure it continues to protect the information it holds.
+To address this the Authority should provide refresher training to service managers to ensure they know when and what data they can and cannot share and update data sharing protocols.
+A number of respondents to the data tool noted ongoing challenges in sharing information and reporting performance openly.